-Coker College readies undergraduates for personal and professional success through a distinctive four-year program that emphasizes a practical application of the liberal arts as well as hands-on and discussion-based learning within and beyond the classroom.
-Coker is ranked among the "Best Colleges" in the South by U.S. News & World Report as well as The Princeton Review.
-Located in Hartsville, S.C., Coker is within two hours of the cultural, financial and recreational resources of Charlotte, Columbia, Charleston and Myrtle Beach.

-INTRODUCING COKER

 COKER'S PURPOSE

-College is an independent, comprehensive, baccalaureate degreegranting institution that has a strong foundation in the liberal arts.
+Coker College is an independent, comprehensive, baccalaureate and masters degree-granting institution that has a strong foundation in the liberal arts.
 The College provides personalized liberal arts and career-oriented educational opportunities in an environment that fosters participation in the community of scholarship and development of ethical character, leadership skills and social responsibility.

 Coker College: